Accreditation and Registration

-Richfield operates Higher Education, Technical, Vocational & Further Education Training, Distance Learning and Short Learning Programmes with campuses located across major cities and rural sectors in South Africa.
-Higher Education Programmes are offered at Higher Certificate, Advanced Certificate, Diploma, Degree, Post Graduate Diploma and Honours levels in the Faculties of Information and Communications Technology; Business, Economics and Management Sciences and Public Administration.
-The institution has a proud track record of 30 years in operation with 33 accredited Higher Education sites, and 22 accredited programmes.
-Over 300 000 students having completed a range of programmes over this period.
+Higher Education Programmes are offered at Higher Certificate, Advanced Certificate, Diploma, Degree, Postgraduate Diploma, Honours and Masters level in the Faculties of Information and Communications Technology; Business, Economics and Management Sciences.
+The institution has a proud track record of 33 years in operation with 140 000 students having completed a range of programmes over this period.

 Library and e-Library

-Richfield Graduate hosts their Annual Academic Library Conference.
-The conference is held to create an opportunity for academic book publishers, academics and librarians to engage on significant issues in support of quality library, information services & librarianship nationally
+The Annual Academic Library Conference is held virtually.
+The conference is held to create an opportunity for academic book publishers, academics and librarians to engage on significant issues in support of quality library, information services & librarianship nationally.

 Work Integrated Learning (WIL)